pradeepthi15pa1a04g9/Log-analysis/README.md

 #### Creating Views:
 View 1:top_articles_views
 ```
-create view top_articles_views as
+CREATE view top_articles_views AS
-select title,author,count(title) as views
+SELECT title,author,count(title) AS views
-from articles,log
+FROM articles,log
-where log.path like concat('%',articles.slug)
+WHERE log.path like concat('%',articles.slug)
-group by articles.title,articles.author
+GROUP BY articles.title,articles.author
-order by views
+ORDER BY views
-desc;
+DESC;
 ```
 View 2:top_authors_views
 ```
-create view top_authors_views as
+CREATE view top_authors_views AS
-select name,count(articles.author) as views
+SELECT name,count(articles.author) AS views
-from articles,authors,log
+FROM articles,authors,log
-where log.path like concat('%',articles.slug) and articles.author=authors.id
+WHERE log.path like concat('%',articles.slug) and articles.author=authors.id
-group by authors.name
+GROUP BY authors.name
-order by views
+ORDER BY views
-desc;
+DESC;
 ```
 View 3:total_requests
 ```
-create view total_requests as
+CREATE view total_requests AS
-select count(*) as total, date(time) as day
+SELECT count(*) as total, date(time) AS day
-from log
+FROM log
-group by day
+GROUP BY day
-order by day
+ORDER BY day
-desc;
+DESC;
 ```
 View 4:error_requests
 ```
-create view error_requests as
+CREATE view error_requests AS
-select count(*) as total, date(time) as day
+SELECT count(*) as total, date(time) AS day
-from log where status != '200 OK'
+FROM log where status != '200 OK'
-group by day
+GROUP BY day
-order by total
+ORDER BY total
-desc;
+DESC;
 ```
 View 5:errors_percent
 ```
-create view errors_percent as
+CREATE view errors_percent AS
-select total_requests.day, round((100.0*error_requests.total)/total_requests.total,2) as percentage
+SELECT total_requests.day, round((100.0*error_requests.total)/total_requests.total,2) AS percentage
-from error_requests, total_requests
+FROM error_requests, total_requests
-where error_requests.day=total_requests.day;
+WHERE error_requests.day=total_requests.day;
 ```
 #### To Run:
   1. From the vagrant directory inside the virtual machine,run log.py using: